 Students interested in teaching, private and public, are urged to read the “Education” section of the catalogue and to contact a member of the Education Program.

-Professors Whitney King, Julie Millard, Thomas Shattuck, and Dasan Thamattoor; Associate Professors Rebecca Conry, Jeffrey Katz, and Kevin Rice; Assistant Professor Nicholas Boekelheide; Faculty Fellow Reuben Hudson; Senior Teaching Associates Brenda Fekete and Lisa Miller; Teaching Assistant Edmund Klinkerch
+Professors Jeffrey Katz, Whitney King, Julie Millard, Thomas Shattuck, and Dasan Thamattoor; Associate Professors Rebecca Conry and Kevin Rice; Assistant Professor Nicholas Boekelheide; Faculty Fellow Reuben Hudson; Senior Teaching Associate Lisa Miller; Teaching Assistant Edmund Klinkerch

 Requirements for the Major in Chemistry